 Justin regularly appears across all levels of the High Court, including as sole counsel in the Court of Appeal.
 He has also appeared as led junior in the Court of Final Appeal on a number of occasions.
 He appears frequently in the Lands Tribunal and has conducted appeals in his own right in the Buildings Appeal Tribunal and the Town Planning Appeal Board.
 His practice also involves a wide range of advisory work.

-Justin read Law at the University of Oxford and went on to receive his postgraduate degrees from the University of Hong Kong.
+Justin read law at the University of Oxford and went on to receive his postgraduate degrees from the University of Hong Kong.
 He took a Distinction in the Master of Laws and was awarded the Woo Po Shing Medal in Law for civil and criminal advocacy.
 He later received the Middle Temple Advocacy Scholarship.

 Prior to joining the Bar, Justin worked for a top silk at a top-tier chambers in London.
 On his return to Hong Kong, he successfully completed his pupillage under the supervision of Ambrose Ho S.C., Abraham Chan (now Abraham Chan S.C.), Edwin Choy (now Edwin Choy S.C.) and Andrew Mak.
-He commenced full practice in 2017 and has served as a part-time lecturer at HKU since 2021.
+He commenced full practice in 2017 and has served as a part-time civil advocacy tutor at HKU since 2021.

 Jeff is developing a broad civil practice with a focus on commercial, property and trusts disputes.
 He is a Charles Ching Scholar and served pupillage with Mr Ambrose Ho SC, Mr Derek Chan SC, Mr Norman Nip SC, Mr Eugene Yim and Mr Isaac Chan.